Tohrusky/TelGalereya/packages/nsfw/README.md

 # NSFW

-Node.js server for image classification using TensorFlow.js and NSFWJS.
+A Node.js server for NSFW image classification using TensorFlow.js.